Purdue-CS193/homework-0-shreya-ln/index.md

+# Shreya's First CS193 Homework
+## Some of my favorite things about CS193

+- The Professors are very engaging
+- It is a fun class
+- It's not too early in the morning
+- It is teaching me real life-skills

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.